guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 - Endpoint: `/api/posts` is the endpoint for retrieving a list of posts.
 - Parameters:
-  - `limit=10`: Specifies that we want to retrieve a maximum of 10 posts per page.
+  - `limit=10`: Specifies that the client wants to retrieve a maximum of 10 posts per page.
   - `after=cursor123`: Specifies the cursor that indicates the starting point for the next page of results.
 The value `cursor123` represents the cursor of the last item from the previous page.

 | Advantages                                  | Disadvantages                                            |